Geneva: Economy

 Other large multinationals are also headquartered in the city and canton, such as Firmenich (in Satigny), and Givaudan (in Vernier), the world's two largest manufacturers of flavours, fragrances and active cosmetic ingredients; SGS, the world's largest inspection, verification, testing and certification services company; Temenos, a large banking software provider; or the local headquarters for Procter & Gamble, Japan Tobacco International, or L'Oréal (in Vernier).

 The city of Geneva is also host to one of the world's largest concentrations of international organisations and UN agencies, such as the Red Cross, the World Health Organization, the World Trade Organization, the International Telecommunication Union, the World Intellectual Property Organization, the World Meteorological Organization, and the International Labour Organization, as well as the European headquarters of the United Nations.

-Its international mindedness, well-connected airport, and centrality in the continent, also make Geneva a good destination for congresses and trade fairs, of which the largest is the Geneva Motor Show held in Palexpo.
+Its international mindedness, well-connected airport, and centrality in the continent, also make Geneva a popular destination for congresses and trade fairs, of which the largest was the Geneva Motor Show held in Palexpo.

 Agriculture is commonplace in the hinterlands of Geneva, particularly wheat and wine.
 Despite its relatively small size, the canton produces around 10% of the Swiss wine and has the highest vineyard density in the country.
 The largest strains grown in Geneva are gamay, chasselas, pinot noir, gamaret, and chardonnay.

 As of In 2019 2019, Geneva had an unemployment rate of 3.9%.
-As of 2008, there were five people employed in the primary economic sector and about three businesses involved in this sector.
 9,783 people were employed in the secondary sector and there were 1,200 businesses in this sector.
 134,429 people were employed in the tertiary sector, with 12,489 businesses in this sector.
 There were 91,880 residents of the municipality who were employed in some capacity, with women making up 47.7% of the workforce.